-The problem of assessing the fit of a unidimensional model of a scale has been a challenge for many years, and many solutions have been offered.
-Here we have suggested a simple index, u, which is the product of indices of τ equivalence and ρ_c or congeneric equivalence. u is simple to calculate (e.g., using the unidim or reliability functions in the psych package for R).
-We compare the u index to five popular indices of scale quality, α , ω_h , ω_t , CFI, and ECV and show that unlike α , ω_t , or ECV, u is insensitive to the number of items in a scale and unlike the CFI is sensitive to factor structure. u is robust across sample sizes from 100 to 5000 in assessing how well a unidimensional model fits the data.
+The problem of assessing the unidimensionality of a scale has been a challenge for many years, and many solutions have been offered.
+Here we have suggested a simple index, u, which is the the product of indices of τ equivalance and ρ_c or congeneric equivalence. u is simple to calculate (e.g., the unidim or reliability functions in the psych package for R).
+We compare the u index to five popular indices of scale quality, α , $\omega_h \omega_t$, CFI, and ECV show that unlike α , ω_t , or ECV, u is insensitive to the number of items in a scale and unlike the CFI is sensitive to factor structure. u is robust across sample sizes from 200 to 5000 in identifying unidimensionality.